 After you add your background content, you may notice your original footage has disappeared.
 No fear, it's only hidden behind the new layer.
-Click on the background image that's sitting on top of the canvas and then, on the right-side panel, scroll down and click the Send Backward button.
-This will push it back behind your primary footage.
+Click on the background image that's sitting on top of the canvas and then, on the right-side panel, scroll down and click the Back button.
+This will push it the image to the background layer, behind your primary footage.

-If your background is pulling too much focus, try darkening and blurring it.
-Click on your background footage, then, on the right-side panel, click Adjust.
-Slide the brightness down and slide the blur up a bit.
+If your background is pulling too much focus, try blurring it.
+Click on your background footage, then click Adjust in the right side panel.
+Use the slider tool to .
 Click Done adjusting to save your changes.

 Then, you can design your own virtual background behind the subject of the video.
 Set a new color or upload an image for the background of the video.
 The same tool works well for removing a green screen or editing with Chroma key.
 Here's a video tutorial on removing the background of the video:

 Alternately, you can simply blur the background of the video, using the Blur Background option in the Effects tab.

 Step 4: Export to download and share